matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 }
 ```

+Change the `WALLET-PRIVATE-KEY` to the private key of your Rinkeby wallet.
 Now we can run the script using the following command:

 ```
 yarn hardhat deploy-zksync